 Food habit: Carnivorous

 It has four different subspecies.
-The North American subspecies found throughout the USA, Mexico, and Canada.
+The North American subspecies are found throughout the USA, Mexico, and Canada.
 Whereas, the Asian Box Turtle is seen widely in the Asian region.

-Box turtles have a sizeable dome-like shell, which gives it an attractive appearance.
+Box turtles have a sizeable dome-like shell, which gives them an attractive appearance.
 The shell may have extensive yellowish spots on it but not for all the species.
-However, with low productivity, the USA has banned the Box Turtle petting in some states.
+However, with low productivity, the USA has banned Box Turtle petting in some states.
 Also, don’t take one from the wild instead buy one from an ethically guided pet shop.

 Box turtles don’t like much handling and so let them isolate for their happiness.
 Also, they like warmer weather and would eat anything from veggies to snails.

 Mating season: Not identified

 Food habit: Omnivorous